 1. When are registration tags required?

-Vehicle Code 4000a1 VC says that a person must register his/her vehicle with the DMV if he or she:
+Vehicle Code 4000a1 VC says that you must register your vehicle with the DMV if you:

-- parks it in an off-street public parking facility.1
+- park it in an off-street public parking facility.1

 An “off-street public parking facility” means either of the following: